materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ### Get an API token

 - Click "API access tokens" in the header’s drop-down menu on the right side of the web page.
 - Click "New token" and follow the instructions to create an API token with unlimited lifetime.
-Keep your token private and in a safe storage.
-It can now be used to access API endpoints of the data repository.
+Keep it private and in a safe storage.
+You will use it to access API endpoints of the data repository.

 ### Get started with the CLI app